 - Stock Exchange Rates – These are the current prices for four of the major stock exchanges across the world.
 The FTSE (London), US 500 (Wall Street, New York), DAX (German) and SENSEX (Mumbai, India).
 As brokers buy and sell shares, the prices for each exchange rises and falls by the second.

 - Currency Exchange Rates – More numerous in the Financials section are currency exchange rates.
 These are simply a measure in real time of how two currencies are performing against each other.
 There are 11 markets in this section involving several currencies.
-The US Dollar, British Pound, the Euro, the Japanese Yen, Australian Dollar, Swiss Franc and the Canadian Dollar.
+The US Dollar, British Pound, the Euro, the Japanese Yen, Australian Dollar and the Swiss Franc.

 How are betting markets generated in the Financials section?